-This can be solved by linear algebra: For a given tree topology (represented by a matrix M^T), one can find the edge lengths \vec{w} that minimize e.g. by solving using singular value decomposition.
+This can be solved by linear algebra: For a given tree topology (represented by a matrix M^T), one can find the edge lengths \vec{w} that minimize E using singular value decomposition.
 A numerical solution is also possible and often faster.